zcai2672/apigee-edgemicro-docker/README.md

 ### Option 2 - Docker in GCP Kubernetes deployment

 You will need to a Google Cloud platform Account for this option.
-A local Kubernetes installation might also work but has not been tested at this stage.
+A local Kubernetes installation should also work but has not been tested at this stage.

-1. Login to your GCP console, create your Kubernetes cluster under Kubernetes Engine.
+1. Login to your GCP console, create your Kubernetes cluster under Kubernetes Engine section.

 2. Run the following command to clone the Microgate way project
 ```git clone https://github.com/zcai2672/apigee-edgemicro-docker.git```